 8. Giving the Insurance Companies Too Much Information

 No matter how nice the defense attorneys or insurance adjusters are, don’t give them any more trust or information than they are entitled to.
 Do not agree to a recorded conversation, and most certainly do not give them any information regarding your injuries or personal life.
 All information is simply more ammunition for them in building their case against you.
-In contacting an attorney in the beginning of the investigation, you can avoid these traps and give yourself some peace of mind.
+In contacting an attorney at the beginning of the investigation, you can avoid these traps and give yourself some peace of mind.
 The less that you have to deal with the opposition, the more likely you are to succeed in receiving your compensation.

 9. Failing to Get Contact Information for Witnesses

-One of the most important resources when conducting your own investigation of the accident is third party testimonies.
+One of the most important resources when conducting your own investigation of the accident is third-party testimonies.
 Obviously, both sides are going to be challenging one another’s perspective in order to win the lawsuit, but what about the passerby who saw it all go down?
 When you are in an accident, one of the first things you should do — along with taking pictures and calling the police — is getting contact information for any and all witnesses at the scene.
 If you wait for law enforcement to arrive to gather all of this information, some of the witnesses may already be gone by then.
 Remember to stay centered, calm and polite when interacting with witnesses; the tension is high enough as it is, and yelling at someone for the information is not going to make it any better.

 10. Taking the Insurance Company’s Word For It